Arrays 4/7

 ?>

-1. First we create an array named $myArray
+- First we create an array named

 Instructions

-In line 8, there's an array named $tens.
+$tens.
 Useecho to output the third item in $tens.
-Remember that items are numbered starting from 0.
+Remember that items are numbered starting from 0.<html>

 <head>